kdo1027/research-discovery-platform/README.md

 ### 📚 Smart Paper Recommendations
 - AI-powered paper suggestions based on research profile
-- Detailed information including title, authors, venue, year, and abstract
+- Detailed information, including title, authors, venue, year, and abstract
 - Relevance scores with reasoning for each recommendation
 - Direct links to papers and Google Scholar